 He has also led PIAC’s policy and advocacy efforts on a number of specific projects, with a major focus on anti-discrimination law reform.
 This has included campaigning to stop the Morrison Government’s Religious Discrimination Bill, to protect LGBTQ students and teachers in religious schools against discrimination, and to modernise the Anti-Discrimination Act 1977 (NSW).

-Alastair has 16 years experience in public policy, most recently as the Policy & Engagement Manager at Hepatitis NSW.
-He has also served as a ministerial adviser to the Commonwealth Special Minister of State and Minister for Agriculture, worked as the Policy and Law Reform Officer at Victoria Legal Aid and as a public servant in the Victorian Departments of Premier & Cabinet and Justice.
+Alastair has two decades of experience in public policy, most recently as Policy and Engagement Manager at Hepatitis NSW.
+He has also served as a ministerial, adviser to the Commonwealth Cabinet Secretary and Special Minister of State, and Minister for Agriculture, and worked for Victoria Legal Aid and the Victorian Departments of Premier & Cabinet and Justice.

-Alastair is a mentor with the Pinnacle Foundation, sits on the Social Justice Committee of the Sydney Gay & Lesbian Mardi Gras Board, and on Pride Foundation Australia’s working group on LGBTI refugees.
-He has previously served as Policy Working Group Chair of the Victorian and NSW Gay & Lesbian Rights Lobbies.
-In 2017, Alastair was a finalist in the Tony Fitzgerald Memorial Community Individual category at the Australian Human Rights Awards.
+Alastair is a Board Member of LGBTIQ+ Health Australia, Board Member of Twenty10, adviser to the Board of Just.Equal Australia, and member of the LGBTIQA+ sub-committee of Australian Lawyers for Human Rights.
+He has previously been a mentor with the Pinnacle Foundation, volunteer with Pride Foundation Australia and the Equality Project, and the Policy Working Group Chair of both the Victorian and NSW Gay and Lesbian Rights Lobbies.
+In 2017, Australia was a finalist in the Tony Fitzgerald Community Individual Category at the Australian Human Rights Awards.

-Alastair was a contributor to the Australian LGBTIQA+ Policy Guide 2020 and has written for publications including Star Observer, Archer and samesame.
-He also writes a website focusing on LGBTI anti-discrimination law in Australia.
+Alastair was a contributor to the Australian LGBTIQA+ Policy Guide 2020 and has written for publications including the Sydney Morning Herald and Guardian Australia.
+He also writes a website focusing on LGBTIQ anti-discrimination law in Australia.